HRB Grade VI Job Family (consisting of R&I III, Services III and Researcher II grades)

 - Consistently reviews own performance and sets self-challenging goals and targets.

 - Has significant expertise in his/her field that is recognised and utilised by colleagues.

-Job specification and core competencies for the Project Officer HR-CDC Secretariat in Adobe PDF format.
+Job specification and core competencies for the Research Analyst - National Health Information Systems post in Microsoft Word format.

-Job specification and core competencies for the Project Officer HR-CDC Secretariat in Microsoft Word format.
+Job specification and core competencies for the Research Analyst - National Health Information Systems post in Adobe PDF format.